mizanurrahman13/TodoGRPC/README.md

-# ToDoGrpc Service with .NET 8, gRPC, Sqllite
+# ToDoGrpc Service with .NET 8, gRPC, SQLite

 This repository showcases a sample ToDo gRPC alongside http json transcoding service with .NET 8 for efficient communication.